-Experimental Analysis of Fluid Mechanics (1) (S)
+Engineering Laboratory II (2) (S)

-This laboratory course emphasizes the application of fluid mechanics to the application, design, and study of fluid systems with a concentration on real fluids.
-Corequisite: Eg 330.
+This laboratory course emphasizes the application of fluid mechanics and heat transfer to the application, design, and study of fluid systems with a concentration on real fluids.
+It also includes elements of process control.
+Prerequisites: Eg 330 and Pc 380.